satowind/rundooTest/README.md

-## AlpacaApi
+## Rundoo Test

-API endpoints for Eversend stock to integrate with external applications.
+API endpoints for Rundoo test

 #### Dependencies

-To use this repository, you need to have [node.js](https://nodejs.org), [npm](https://npmjs.org) or [yarn](https://yarnpkg.com), and mongo db installed (https://docs.mongodb.com/manual/installation/)
+To use this repository, you need to have [node.js](https://nodejs.org), [npm](https://npmjs.org) or [yarn](https://yarnpkg.com), and mongo db installed (https://docs.mongodb.com/manual/installation/) for these i used external mlab mongo db

 #### Installation

 1. Clone the repository.

 ```
-git clone git@github.com:eversend/eversend-stock-trading-api.git.
+git clone git@github.com:satowind/rundooTest.git
 ```

 2. Change into the src directory

 ```
-cd eversend-stock-trading-api
+cd rundooTest

 ```

 3. Install the dependencies

 ```
-npm install
+npm install or npm i
 ```

 ### Development